leastbad/jquery-events-to-dom-events/README.md

 ## Mutation-First

-You've [heard the fuss](https://leastbad.com/mutation-first-development); now it's time to Get Real about making your code idempotent.
+You've [heard the fuss](https://leastbad.com/mutation-first-development).
+Now it's time to *get real* about making your code idempotent.
 If you take pride in the quality of the code you write, [Stimulus](https://stimulusjs.org) makes it easy to structure your logic so that it automatically works with [Turbolinks](https://www.youtube.com/watch?v=SWEts0rlezA&t=214s) and doesn't leak memory when you morph DOM elements out of existence that still have event listeners attached.

 Let's start with an HTML fragment that attaches a Stimulus controller called `delegate` to a DIV: